LouisP96/gitlab-hybrid-rag/README.md

 ./run_data_pipeline.sh
 ```

 This script runs all data processing steps in sequence with default configurations.
 Edit the script to customize parameters for your specific GitLab instance and requirements.

-### Or Run Scripts Separately
+Alternatively, you can run each data processing script separately, as below.

 #### 1. Download GitLab Data
 ```bash